duncankmckinnon/AgentTemplate/README.md

 ### Server
 The server code is in [agent/server.py](https://github.com/duncankmckinnon/AgentTemplate/tree/main/agent/server.py).
 This contains the python fastAPI interface that processes chat requests.
-The server is where the open inference tracing is setup for the application, so if you switch the framework from OpenAI to Crew (or another provider), you will need to add appropriate open-inference packages in requirements and change the auto-instrumentation setup in the server.
+The server is where the open-inference tracing is setup for the application.

 ### Agent
 The agent code is in [agent/agent.py](https://github.com/duncankmckinnon/AgentTemplate/tree/main/agent/agent.py).
 It instantiates the LLM client or agentic framework entrypoint for requests in a setup method, and includes some basic open-telemetry and open-inference boilerplate for capturing information about requests and responses.